History of Gallaudet

 The new millennium has brought events such as the Deaf Way II festival that attracted 10,000 deaf, hard of hearing, and hearing people from around the world; the opening of the technology-rich I. King Jordan Student Academic Center; and, thanks to the generosity of James Lee Sorenson, chair of Sorenson Development, Inc., the James Lee Sorenson Language and Communication Center, a unique facility that provides an inclusive learning environment totally compatible with the visu-centric "deaf way of being."

 The University's undergraduate students can choose from more than 40 majors leading to bachelor of arts or bachelor of science degrees.
-A small number of hearing undergraduate students-up to five percent of an entering class-are also admitted to the University each year.
+A small number of hearing undergraduate students-up to eight percent of an entering class-are also admitted to the University each year.
 Graduate programs at Gallaudet are open to deaf, hard of hearing, and hearing students and offer certificates and master of arts, master of science, doctoral, and specialist degrees in a variety of fields involving professional service to deaf and hard of hearing people.

 Through the University Career center, students receive internships that provide a wealth of experiential learning opportunities.
 Recent internships were offered at Merrill Lynch, National Aeronautics and Space Administration, National Institutes of Health, and the World Bank.
 Students also benefit from an array of services provided by such campus units as the Burstein Leadership Institute, Language Planning Institute, Hearing and Speech Center, Cochlear Implant Education Center, and the Center for International Programs and Services.